zopefoundation/Zope/docs/zdgbook/GettingStarted.rst

 Prerequisites
 =============

-Make sure you have Python installed.
-Version 3.6 or higher is recommended.
+Make sure you have Python version 3.7 or higher installed.

 Creating and activating a `VirtualEnv <https://pypi.org/project/virtualenv/>`_ is recommended.